oussemakh1/Stride/documentation.md

 The Stride framework follows a standard directory structure to keep your code organized and easy to navigate:

-- `app/`: Contains your application's core code, including Models, Views, and Controllers.
+- `app/`: Contains your application's core code, including Models, Views, Controllers, and Jobs.
 - `config/`: Stores your application's configuration files.
 - `database/`: Includes your database migrations and seeders.
 - `public/`: The web server's document root, containing the `index.php` entry point and your assets (CSS, JS, images).